The Principle Of PLDD

 - Sterilized optical fiber 400um/600um for medical use

 - Lumbar region:18G 15cm puncture needle

-The patient will be instructed to take a prone position on the table of the CT-scan.
+The patient will be instructed to take a prone position on the table of the CT scan.
 After placing sterile drapes the level of treatment is identified by a scan.
 The needle entry point is anesthetized by local lidocaine injection no deeper than the facet joint.
-Subsequently the 18G needle is placed centrally in the nucleus pulposus, and parallel to the endplates by means of a posterolateral approach.
-Through the needle, a glass fiber is placed in the disc, enabling the application of laser energy (980 nm, 7 W, 0,6 s pulses, interval 1 second).
-After a total energy of 1500 J is delivered (2000 J for level L4-5), the PLDD procedure is finished.
+Subsequently, the 18G needle is placed centrally in the nucleus pulposus, and parallel to the endplates by means of a posterolateral approach.
+Through the needle, glass fiber is placed in the disc, enabling the application of laser energy (980 nm, 7 W, 0,6 s pulses, interval 1 second).
+After total energy of 1500 J is delivered (2000 J for levels L4-5), the PLDD procedure is finished.
 A control CT scan is performed to assess gas formation in the disc space.
-After the treatment the patient is allowed to drink tea or coffee and is observed for 15 minutes before he/she can return home.
+After the treatment, the patient is allowed to drink tea or coffee and is observed for 15 minutes before he/she can return home.